HomeLatest NewsTelecomServiceNow buys NetACE to boost telco workflow offerings

 The digital workflow automation firm said with new capabilities it aims to improve connectivity within telco workflows and ensure greater network alignment, from initial sales to service activation and assurance.

-“The power of ServiceNow is its ability to connect the entire telecommunications stack on a single platform,” said Rohit Batra, general manager, telecom, media, and technology industries at ServiceNow.
+“The power of ServiceNow is its ability to connect the entire stack on a single platform,” said Rohit Batra, general manager, telecom, media, and technology industries at ServiceNow.

 “By adding Atrinet’s discovery and activation capabilities into our Telecom industry products, we’re helping service providers manage the entire network lifecycle—driving productivity up and costs down,” Batra added.